 The sterile bag can be worn on either the calf or thigh and may be held securely in place by velcro straps, or a cotton sleeve according to personal preference.
 Leg bags are available in different volumes i.e. 350ml, 600ml, 800ml up to 1300ml with varying inlet tube lengths.
-It is important to ensure that there is a clear drainage path from catheter to leg bag.
+It is important to ensure that there is a clear drainage path from the catheter to the leg bag.

-The Drainage System
+The Catheter Drainage System

 As the catheter is in effect a foreign body it is vital to make every effort to avoid infection, therefore the leg bag should remain connected to the catheter continuously until it is due to be changed (usually every 5-7 days).

 When the leg bag is full it must be emptied via the tap at the bottom end.
 Taps also vary and it is important to be aware of what is available, as some are easier to operate if finger dexterity is impaired (e.g. if you have arthritis).